ByWard Market#2 in Best Things To Do in Ottawa

-Sitting at the heart of downtown Ottawa, the beloved ByWard Market is one of the country's oldest and largest public markets.
+Sitting in the heart of downtown Ottawa, the beloved ByWard Market is one of the country's oldest and largest public markets.
 Throughout the year, you'll find local vendors selling everything from souvenir trinkets to maple sugar candy to handmade cold-weather necessities like hats and mittens.
-This is the ideal place for fresh produce or a cheap meal on-the-go; during the summer, outdoor stalls sell local favorites like poutine (French fries topped with cheese curd and gravy) and BeaverTails (fried dough covered in everything from chocolate to cheese).
-Surrounding the main market building -- home to the Moulin de Provence Bakery, a favorite snack stop of President Obama -- are numerous boutiques, restaurants and nightlife spots.
-Don't worry if you're visiting in the winter -- those same yummy stalls stay open, but they just move indoors.
+This is the ideal place for fresh produce or a cheap meal on-the-go; during the summer, outdoor stalls sell local favorites like poutine (french fries topped with cheese curds and gravy) and BeaverTails (fried dough covered in everything from chocolate to cheese).
+Surrounding the main market building – home to the Moulin de Provence Bakery, a favorite snack stop of President Obama – are numerous boutiques, restaurants and nightlife spots.
+Don't worry if you're visiting in the winter – those same yummy stalls stay open, but they just move indoors.

 Most recent visitors agreed that you have to stop by this market during your stay and advised setting aside several hours to explore the vendors and surrounding businesses (reviewers were especially fond of the pubs).

 The ByWard Market includes George Street North, Dalhousie Street from George to Cathcart, and Sussex Drive East to Cumberland Street West.
 It's open every day (the outdoor market opens at 6 a.m. and closes at 6 p.m., though hours may vary depending on the weather) and is free to explore.
 For more information about vendors and special events, check out the market's website.

 More Best Things To Do in Ottawa